MatthiasUckert/Introduction/README.md

 # About the Paper

-The following Readme provides additional information and files for the
+This Readme provides supplementary materials and resources related to the paper:
-Paper:

 ***“The Standardization of Accounting Language”.***